philippemiron/philippemiron.github.io/_posts/2024-06-13-hashtable.md

 >>> hash("Hello")
 5232884906401865102
 ```
-we can see that the integer maps directly to integer, while strings maps to very large values.
-Important to note that the hash function returns a different value for "hello" and "Hello" to allow the usage of case sensitive keys to access our data structure.
+we can see that hashes of integers are directly the integers themselves, while strings are hashed to very large values.
+Important to note that the hash function returns a different value for "hello" and "Hello" to allow the usage of case sensitive keys to access the data.

 To map a key to its index, we can take the modulo of the hash with respect to the size of our hash table.
 Let's say we defined an underlying list to store the data (`self.data`) with 1000 empty elements, the `index_from_key` can be defined as follow: